 A common emitter amplifier with emitter resistor Re provides feedback and voltage gain stabilized in a CE amplifier But it reduces the gain.

+plifter But it reduces the gain.
 To obtain h-parameter model of the circuit, we replace the transistor by its h-parameter model.